seilanhiep/data/kh/source_data/national_committee_for_subnational_democratic_development/commune_database/2011/commune_database_2010_provincial_level_metadata.md

 Title

-Commune Database 2011, Provincial Level
+Commune Database 2010, Provincial Level

 Description

 Province-level data is derived from the Commune Database, produced by the NCDD (National Committee for Subnational Democratic Development).
-This file contains excerpts of the Database, namely quantitative data about ? for each commune in Cambodia as well as ?.
+This file contains excerpts of the Database, namely quantitative data about domestic violence for each province in Cambodia.
 Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format